13 Best Linux Password Managers in 2021

 KeePass Password Safe

-9. Dashlane
+8. Dashlane

-It boasts top-notch encryption, a beautiful and clutter-free User Interface with automatic synchronization across devices – features that make it an excellent password manager.
+It boasts top-notch encryption, and a beautiful and clutter-free User Interface with automatic synchronization across devices – features that make it an excellent password manager.

 Dashlane Password Manager